 Posole is a flavorful New Mexico stew.
-This recipe is spicy and rich; filled with tender pork, hominy and red chili sauce – my favorite soup!
+This posole recipe is spicy and rich; filled with tender pork, hominy and red chiles sauce – my favorite soup!
 Bonus?
 It’s super easy to make!

 Jump to: